 The library trustees voted on Tuesday, Jan.
 15, to use Engelberth to close in the building's roof and walls and to make sure the structure is reasonably weathertight.

 MacPhee on Wednesday told the Reformer that Engelberth will "button the facility up" and do whatever short-term work is necessary.
 He said some of the sub-contractors are back on the job and the work is estimated to last three to four weeks.
-The chairman said there is a little relief knowing the situation with Baybutt is finished.

 He said Engelberth has not been named the new general contractor, though that is a possibility.
 An employee of Engelberth did not return a phone call seeking comment.